Jack O’lantern Halloween Focaccia Bread

 The bread is rosemary focaccia.
 It is easy to make and tastes amazing!
 It also smells so wonderful while baking.
 It’s also a great recipe to make with kids.
 You can have fun designing your Jack O’lantern face.
 If you are beginner baker and want to try baking bread focaccia is a fantastic recipe to try.

-How to Make this Bread
+How to Make The Halloween Focaccia Bread

 Start by adding warm water, active dry yeast, and sugar in the bowl of your stand mixer with the dough hook attachment on.
 You can mix everything by hand as well.
 Gently stir with a spoon and then leave it to sit for 10 minutes.
 This will activate the yeast.
 You’ll know it’s activated when there is a layer of foam on top of the water.